Sbcdn/drasil/freki/README.md

 # Freki

 ## Summary
-Freki is a reward caluclator and has to run in a cron job once per epoch.
+Freki is a reward calculator and has to run in a cron job once per epoch.

 * [Documentation](https://docs.drasil.io/reward-and-distribution/drasil-rewards-api/reward-information)